Are Orchids Poisonous to Dogs?

 These are our list of common household plants and their symptoms after ingestion.
 Be sure to research every plant inside your home.
 If you are unsure about the level of toxicity in a plant, because many plants inch in our lives and the results can be disastrous.
 Better safe than sorry.

 You can contact ASPCA, which stands for Animal Poison Control Center.
 They have an emergency poison hotline which operates 24 hours.
 Their telephone is 888-426-4435 (If outside the USA, add +1 to the beginning.)
-ASPCA also has a list of poisonous plants that you can refer to hereOpens in a new tab..
+ASPCA also has a list of poisonous plants that you can refer to here.

 Please leave a comment below, like this page, or share with a friend who has a dog.